MissingCore/Music/docs/customizations.md

     "inverseSurface": "#2E1F00",
     "inverseOnSurface": "#FFF8E1",

-    "placeholder": "#FFFFFF"
+    "placeholder": "#FFFFFF",
+    "androidNavbar": "#F5EACC00"
   }
 }
 ```

+### [🧪 Experimental] Opaque Colors

+We support opaque colors for any color picker input (ie: Custom Themes, Widget Customization) after enabling the `Opaque Colors` experimental setting. **This is required to change the opacity of the `androidNavbar` color role.**

+> [!IMPORTANT]
+> We do not guarantee that opaque colors will look nice in our app or will be fully supported.
+For example, gradients and content that overlap may not look (or work) as expected.

-### Now Playing
+## Now Playing

 We support various customizations on the "Now Playing" screen such as:

 - **Alternative Info Layout:** Changes the order of the Metadata + Favorite + Info from `[Metadata] [Favorite] [Info]` to `[Favorite] [Metadata] [Info]`.
 - **Artwork Design:** `Plain`, `Vinyl`, `Vinyl (Legacy)`, `None`
 - **Seekbar Design:** `Normal`, [`Waveform` (Experimental)](./experimental-features.md#waveform-slider)

-### [🧪 Experimental] Opaque Colors

-We support opaque colors for any color picker input (ie: Custom Themes, Widget Customization) after enabling the `Opaque Colors` experimental setting.

-> [!IMPORTANT]
-> We do not guarantee that opaque colors will look nice in our app or will be fully supported.
-For example, gradients and content that overlap may not look (or work) as expected.

 ## Tab Order